snthl-s/MD-Repo/AWS-SNS Setup.md

-# Steps to integrate AWS SNS Service into PHP Application.
+# Steps to integrate AWS SNS Service with PHP Application.

 ## Install AWS SDK on codeigniter using composer use the commands [more info](https://docs.aws.amazon.com/aws-sdk-php/v3/guide/getting-started/installation.html).
  ```